mstksg/auto-examples/README.md

 = z_(n-1) + z_(n-1)`.
 Not really anything special, but it's trippy to see
 a variable used in a recursive definition of itself!

-The third is a neat implementation of the [PI controller algorithm][pid] in order to tune an opaque system to a desired setpoint/goal response.
+The third is a neat implementation of the [PID controller algorithm][pid] in order to tune an opaque system to a desired setpoint/goal response.

 [pid]: http://en.wikipedia.org/wiki/PID_controller